 There’s no better place to watch whales than in Maui waters.
+This is a fact!
 They come every single year during the winter in order to mate and give birth.
 Seeing them feed in Alaskan waters is pretty incredible too, but watching the frolic and play at the warm ocean surface can’t be beaten!

 Whale Season = December 15th to April 15th